Extreme Compressive Sampling for Covariance Estimation: Related Work

 Estimating a covariance matrix from samples is a classical problem in statistics with applications across the spectrum of scientific disciplines.
 Recent work has focused on the high-dimensional setting, where the dimensionality of the data points is large relative to the number of samples.
 In this setting, a number of structural assumptions that lead to tractable estimators have been proposed and studied.

 One approach to these estimation problems is through \emph{compressive sensing}~\cite{donoho2006compressed,candes2006robust}, where the data is observed through low-dimensional random projections from which the estimand can be algorithmically recovered.
-The main insight behind compressed sensing is that one can exactly solve underdetermined linear systems, provided that the parameter vector exhibits some structure, which was classically sparsity.
-These ideas have been extended to the matrix setting, where a number of papers study matrix recovery and covariance estimation from compressive measurements~\cite{cai2015rop, chen2013exact,dasarathy2013sketching}.
-These results all make strong structural assumptions about the matrix of interest, namely that it is low rank, approximately low rank, or sparse.
-Our work deviates from these results in that we make no structural assumptions about the underlying covariance matrix and still aim for consistent recovery.
+These ideas have been extended to matrices in a line of work that studies matrix recovery and covariance estimation from compressive measurements~\cite{cai2015rop, chen2013exact, dasarathy2013sketching}.
+The problem we study deviates from these results in two important ways: (1) we make no structural assumptions about the underlying covariance matrix where prior work assumes low-rank structure or sparsity, and (2) we obtain compressive measurements of the individual samples $x_t$ rather than the covariance matrix directly.